7 Films That Prove Shashi Kapoor Was Way Ahead of His Time

 It’s never been the best of times for cinema – let’s call it the freedom of film expression – but neither has it ever become a ready-to-go powder keg.
 Explosive.

-In fact, strong chances are that Shashi Kapoor, who passed away at the age of 79 on Monday - in his dual capacities of a progressive film producer and an occasional risk-taking actor - would have been stonewalled.
+In fact, strong chances are that Shashi Kapoor, who passed away at the age of 79 - in his dual capacities of a progressive film producer and an occasional risk-taking actor - would have been stonewalled.

 Fluff-‘n’-fantasies are okay.
 In hindsight, his estimable side-bar oeuvre of political critiques as well as interpretations of historical events and mythology, would have served as dartboards for the mounting phalanx of rabble-rousers.